badger-codes/badger-codes.github.io/index.md

-### Happily coding for Project Flecka in the Pacific Northwest.
+## Happily coding in the Pacific Northwest.